-Are you aware of how important practicing addition and subtraction fluency to 20 is?
+Are you aware of how important practicing addition and subtraction fluency is?
 IT IS ESSENTIAL!
-The good news is that there are MANY ways to incorporate it into students’ days.
-Below are 7 different ways to practice math fact fluency in your first grade or second grade classroom.
+The good news is that there are MANY ways to incorporate fact fluency into students’ days.
+Below are 7 of my favorite ways to practice math fact fluency in your first grade or second grade classroom.

 EVERY student can practice math fact fluency.
 That is correct… EVERY student.
 From kindergarten through second grade, students should solely be practicing addition and subtraction facts until they are completely proficient.